alvinng4/Gravity-Simulator/README.md

 python gravity_plot
 ```
 ## Quick fix
 If the program keeps crashing, running with numpy may fix the problem.
-However, the program could runs ~50 to 100 times slower.
+However, the program could run about 400 times slower.
 To run with numpy, run the following command in terminal
 ```
 python gravity_sim [-n|--numpy]
 ```